Mallick17/SQL-NoSQL/README.md

 ### **Key Considerations**
 - **Do You Have a Backup?**: You need a recent `.sql` dump file (e.g., `employees_table.sql` or a full database dump) that contains the table’s data before the deletion occurred.
 - **Can You Identify Missing Rows?**: If you don’t know which rows were deleted, you’ll need to compare the current table with the backup to find the differences.
-- **Foreign Key Constraints**: Your `employees` database has related tables (e.g., `dept_emp`, `salaries`).
+- **Foreign Key Constraints**: The `employees` database has related tables (e.g., `dept_emp`, `salaries`).
 Restoring rows in one table may require restoring related rows in others to maintain data integrity.
-- **Alternative Recovery Options**: If you don’t have a dump file, other methods like binary logs or point-in-time recovery may be available, depending on your MySQL configuration.
+- **Alternative Recovery Options**: If you don’t have a dump file, other methods like binary logs or point-in-time recovery may be available, depending on The MySQL configuration.

 <details>
     <summary>Click to view the options and steps to restore</summary>